 Though I hope my replies to him have addressed his concerns, I thought it would be great to list down some of the main costs of living in London in this post and hopefully get some feedback from you.

 1. The cost of London accommodation

 I read somewhere that it’s common to pay up to a third of your salary on your accommodation.
 I’m not sure how true that is but it really depends on the individual.
-In my London Accommodation Guide, I gave a rough estimate on the monthly rental and upkeep to expect for your accommodation.

 However, if you are negotiating a relocation package and have to look for your own accommodation, request for the firm to put you up somewhere for at least three weeks while you hunt for a more permanent place.
 Believe me, it takes that long and you won’t want to rush into anything that you might regret later.